Barney Frank: Elections

 In 1980, Frank ran for the U.S. House of Representatives in the 4th congressional district, hoping to succeed Reverend Robert Drinan, who had left Congress, following a call by Pope John Paul II for priests to withdraw from political positions.
 In the Democratic primary held on September 16, 1980, Frank won 52% of the vote in a four-candidate field.
 As the Democratic nominee, he faced Republican Richard A. Jones in the general election and won narrowly, 52–48%.

 For his first term, Frank represented a district in the western and southern suburbs of Boston, anchored by Brookline and his hometown of Newton.
 However, in 1982, redistricting forced him to run against Republican Margaret Heckler, who represented a district centered on the South Coast, including Fall River and New Bedford.
 Although the newly configured district retained Frank's district number—the 4th—it was geographically more Heckler's district.
 Frank focused on Heckler's initial support for President Ronald Reagan's tax cuts, and won with 60% of the vote.

 Frank did not face another serious race again for a quarter-century.
-From 1984 to 2008, he won re-election 12 times with at least 67% of the vote.
-In 1994, 1998, 2002, 2006, Frank won with more than an overwhelming 97% of the vote, with no challenge from a major political party.
+From 1984 to 2008, he won re-election 12 times with at least 66% of the vote; in 1994, 1998, 2002, and 2006, this was with a more than overwhelming 97% of the vote, with no challenge from a major political party, while in 1986 and 2004 he was opposed only by independent candidates, with the Republicans declining to field a candidate against him.

 In 2010, Frank ran for his 16th term.
 Public opinion polling showed him facing his first credible challenge since defeating Heckler in 1982.
 His opponent was Republican Sean Bielat, a U.S. Marine veteran and businessman.
 In mid-September, an internal poll showed Frank leading 48–38%.
 In late October, he loaned his campaign $200,000.
 In early October, The Cook Political Report changed its assessment of the district from "solid Democratic" to "likely Democratic"—meaning that while Frank was favored, a victory by Bielat could not be entirely ruled out.
 While Frank had a 3-to-1 advantage in terms of cash on hand, Bielat outraised him in September.
 On October 25, a survey by The Boston Globe showed Frank leading 46–33%.
 Frank won re-election to his 16th term, 54–43%.

 On November 28, 2011, Frank announced at a news conference that he would not seek re-election in 2012.